girls-computing-league/clinical-trial-selector/README.md

 # hackworld-poc
-Proof of Concept for Clinical Trials Selector
+Proof of Concept for Clinical Trial Selector

 ## Instructions to run the App locally